Competitive Grantmaking Guidelines

 • Debt reduction, with limited exceptions for capital projects

-• Unspecified indirect costs (may request a portion of funds to support administrative or other indirect costs, but must be presented as specific line items vs. indirect cost rate/percentage)
+• Unspecified indirect costs (may request a portion of funds to support administrative or other indirect costs, but must be presented as specific line items vs. an indirect cost

 To review recent successful requests, visit Recent Grants.